 Electronic Health Records (EHR) and Clinical Notes

 The heart of any practice is its patient information.
-Old-school paper files are a nightmare: they’re clunky, insecure, and a massive time sink.
+Old-school paper files are clunky, insecure, and a massive time sink.
 Modern physiotherapy practice management software fixes this by digitising everything with a built-in Electronic Health Record (EHR) system.

 This is much more than just a digital notepad.
 A physio-specific EHR comes with tools that actually fit how you work.
 For instance, instead of trying to describe where a patient feels pain, you can mark it directly on an interactive digital body chart.
 That visual context is priceless for tracking how things change over time.